JeffGebert/Jungle/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2.
+Shoppers can browse products by categories and add items to cart.
+Upon clicking cart they will be prompted to login or signup.
+They can then proceed to pay for their order with Stripe.
+After succesful payment details are entered they will see an order summary page.
+Admins can create categories and products after succesful authentication.

 ## Setup